GrayJack/monokai-grayjack-vscode/README.md

 My collection of themes based on classic/famous themes.

-For now only themes based on Monokai and OneDark
+For now only themes based on Ariake, Monokai, Nord, OneDark and Tokyo Night

 ## Monokai GrayJack